Franco-Mongol alliance: Council of Lyon (1274)

 In 1274 Pope Gregory X convened the Second Council of Lyon.
-Abaqa sent a delegation of 13 to 16 Mongols to the Council, which created a great stir, particularly when three of their members underwent a public baptism.
+Abaqa sent a delegation of 13 to 16 Mongols to the council, which created a great stir, particularly when three of their members underwent a public baptism.
 Abaqa's Latin secretary Rychaldus delivered a report to the Council which outlined previous European-Ilkhanid relations under Abaqa's father, Hulagu, affirming that after Hulagu had welcomed Christian ambassadors to his court, he had agreed to exempt Latin Christians from taxes and charges, in exchange for their prayers for the Khan.
 According to Rychaldus, Hulagu had also prohibited the molestation of Frank establishments, and had committed to return Jerusalem to the Franks.
 Rychaldus assured the assembly that even after Hulagu's death, his son Abaqa was still determined to drive the Mamluks from Syria.

-At the Council, Pope Gregory promulgated a new crusade in liaison with the Mongols, putting in place a vast program in his "Constitutions for the zeal of the faith", with four main elements: imposing a new tax for three years, forbidding trade with the Sarazins (Muslims), arranging the supply of ships by the Italian maritime republics, and the alliance of the West with both Byzantium and the Mongol Ilkhan Abaqa.
+At the council, Pope Gregory promulgated a new crusade in liaison with the Mongols, putting in place a vast program in his "Constitutions for the zeal of the faith", with four main elements: imposing a new tax for three years, forbidding trade with Muslims, arranging the supply of ships by the Italian maritime republics, and the alliance of the West with both Byzantium and the Mongol Ilkhan Abaqa.
 Abaqa then sent another embassy, led by the Georgian Vassali brothers, to further notify Western leaders of military preparations.
 Gregory answered that his legates would accompany the crusade, and that they would be in charge of coordinating military operations with the Ilkhan.

 However, the papal plans were not supported by the other European monarchs, who had lost enthusiasm for the Crusades.
-Only one western monarch attended the Council, the elderly James I of Aragon, who could only offer a small force.
+Only one western monarch attended the council, the elderly James I of Aragon, who could only offer a small force.
 There was fundraising for a new crusade, and plans were made, but never followed through.
 The projects essentially came to a halt with the death of Pope Gregory on January 10, 1276, and the money which had been raised to finance the expedition was instead distributed in Italy.